slacka/WoeUSB/README.md

 ## Installation
 Below are the instructions to install WoeUSB if your Linux distro's packaged version is not available or too old.

-### Third-party Distribution Packages
+### Packages

-Note that we are not responsible for these packages
+The developers of WoeUSB are not responsible for the packages below as they are maintained by community members.

+#### Official Distribution Packages

+* [Fedora](https://src.fedoraproject.org/rpms/WoeUSB) packages are maintained by mprahl

+#### Third-party Distribution Packages

 * [Arch Linux](https://aur.archlinux.org/packages/woeusb-git/) packages maintained by darkfm
 * [Ubuntu](https://launchpad.net/%7Enilarimogard/+archive/ubuntu/webupd8) packages maintained by WebUpd8